MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/hosted.md

 Your self-hosted agent probably has all the right dependencies installed on it, whereas the same dependencies, tools, and software are not installed on Microsoft-hosted agents.
 First, carefully review the list of software that is installed on Microsoft-hosted agents by following the link to **Included software** in the table above.
 Then, compare that with the software installed on your self-hosted agent.
 In some cases, Microsoft-hosted agents may have the tools that you need (for example, Visual Studio), but all of the necessary optional components may not have been installed.
 If you find differences, then you have two options:

 - You can create a new issue on the [repository](https://github.com/actions/runner-images), where we track requests for additional software.
-Contacting support will not help you with setting up new software on Microsoft-hosted agents.
+Contacting support can't help you set up new software on Microsoft-hosted agents.

 - You can use [self-hosted agents](agents.md) or [scale set agents](scale-set-agents.md).
 With these agents, you are fully in control of the images that are used to run your pipelines.